metagenomics/metagenomics-tk/docs/modules/magAttributes.md

 ## Databases

 Checkm and GTDB need their databases as input.
 See [database section](../database.md/#database-input-configuration) for possibly download strategies.
 The GTDB and Checkm compressed databases must be tar.gz files.
-If you provide the extracted version of GTDB using the `extractedDBPath` parameter, please specify the path to the `releasesXXX` directory (e.g. "/vol/spool/gtdb/release202").

 If you need credentials to access your files via S3 then please use the following command: